 About the Dawn Farm Education Series

-The Dawn Farm Education Series is a FREE, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues.
-The Ed Series dispels the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals and their families from getting help and getting well.
+The Dawn Farm Education Series is a FREE, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, (addiction, or substance use disorders) recovery, family and related issues.
+The Ed Series dispels the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals (people with addiction, or people with substance use disorders) and their families from getting help and getting well.

 All programs are free.
 Anyone with a personal or professional interest is welcome!
 The Education Series is designed to help people with alcohol/other drug addiction to achieve, maintain and strengthen their recovery.
 The Ed Series helps family members and friends understand and support recovery in people they care about as well as maintain their own health and well-being.
 The Ed Series teaches professionals and students in various disciplines to work effectively with individuals and families suffering from substance addictions.
 The Ed Series helps support the recovery process and contributes to a community culture supportive of recovery.

 Dates and times: Programs will be held on the third, fourth, and fifth Tuesday evenings from September through May (no programs in December;) from 7:30 PM – 9:00 PM.
 The program on November 21, 2017 (“Intervention to Durable Recovery: The Power of Family by best-selling authors Debra Jay and Jeff Jay) will also have a book sale/signing after the program.
 People are welcome to stay a little late to browse through materials on our information table and talk with the presenter(s) and the Education Series coordinator.

 Location: All programs will be presented at the St. Joseph Mercy Hospital Education Center auditorium, 5305 Elliott Drive, Ypsilanti Michigan 48197.
 Park in parking area P. (See directions below.)